jpromanonet/simpleStockPrice/README.md

    pip3 install protobuf --upgrade
    ```

-   Then run "streamlit hello" again and it should work fine.
+   Then run "streamlit hello" again and it should work just fine.

 3. Now we should install pandas and yfinance, which we are going to use in the python file.